Esri/offline-editor-js/README.md

 	offlineEnabler.extend(basemapLayer,function(success)
 	{
 		if(success)	{
-			/* now we can use offline functionality on this layer */ } else {
+			// Now we can use offline functionality on this layer } else {
 			alert('indexed db is not supported in this browser);
 		}